UCI-GREGoR/mitochondria_m2_wdl/README.md

 * `git clone https://github.com/UCI-GREGoR/mitochondria_m2_wdl.git`
 * A conda environment is required.
 Please install with [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) or [miniconda3](https://docs.anaconda.com/miniconda/install/#quick-command-line-install)
 * For a local runtime, a cromwell installation is required.
 See the [Cromwell readthedocs](https://cromwell.readthedocs.io/en/stable/Releases/).
 In my example I used the Conda installation.
 * A backend such as [Docker](https://docs.docker.com/engine/install/) or [Apptainer](https://apptainer.org/docs/user/latest/quick_start.html) is also required to use cromwell.
-Docker was used in my case.
+Docker for Linux was used in my case.
+* * For Mac OS and Windows, use [Docker Desktop](https://docs.docker.com/desktop/)

 * A local [GATK installation](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4) for running GATK VariantAnnotator.
 In my case I used the docker image for GATK release 4.5.0.0.
 * `docker pull broadinstitute/gatk:4.5.0.0`